 Is a company Ubisoft Went too far this time?
 Her new, greedy online action game gets unusually cold after its official launch

-Developer and distributor UviSoft (Ubisoft) has fallen in love in recent years, like many of its biggest competitors, with the Games as a Service approach - with a wide-open, online world with frequent updates and role-playing elements with objects, fresh abilities that encourage players to indulge and persevere over time, when All of these are usually also spiced up with real money structured micro-transactions that allow them to move at an increased speed and gain access to advanced and exclusive means.
+Developer and distributor UviSoft (Ubisoft) has fallen in love in recent years, like many of its major competitors, with the Games as a Service approach - with a wide-open, online world with frequent updates and role-playing elements with objects, fresh abilities that encourage players to indulge and persevere over time, when All of these are usually also spiced up with real money structured micro-transactions that allow them to move at an increased speed and gain access to advanced and exclusive means.

 This general concept has led to some significant commercial hits for the big French company, such as Rainbow Six Siege and For Honor, which keep a loyal cast and content feed even after launch, and even the latest Assassin's Creed games (Origins and Odyssey) that contain quite a few Reasons to return to them again and again even after the main plot mode has been successfully completed - but this success seems to have risen to the mind of the distributor, which is usually not a good sign of the future.